beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 - Some cases where a server does not agree to an extension are error conditions, and some are simply refusals to support particular features.
-In general, error alerts should be used for the former, and a field in the server extension response for the latter.
+In general, error alerts should be used for the former and a field in the server extension response for the latter.

 - Extensions should, as far as possible, be designed to prevent any attack that